kkneomis/cyber_labs_documentation/command_line_basics/command_line_basics.md

 /Users/user/topsecret/memes
 ```

 Here we simply change directories into the memes folder.
-Notice, in the second line, our path changed.
+Notice that in the second line, our path changed.
 We are now inside that folder.

 __Let's navigate into the dank folder__